HectorJaramillo98/Cloud-Projects/README.md

 # Cloud-Projects
-Cloud test projects to become a solution architect
+Cloud test projects to become a Cloud Developer